loganfsmyth/babel/packages/babel-plugin-transform-runtime/README.md

 # babel-plugin-transform-runtime

-> Externalise references to helpers and built-ins, automatically polyfilling your code without polluting globals.
-(This plugin is recommended in a library/tool)
+> Externalise references to helpers, and optionally automatically polyfilling your code without polluting globals.
+(This plugin is recommended in a library/tool with `useCoreJS: true` enabled)

 NOTE: Instance methods such as `"foobar".includes("foo")` will not work since that would require modification of existing built-ins (Use [`babel-polyfill`](http://babeljs.io/docs/usage/polyfill) for that).